smiling business owner sat at laptop using calculator

 Additional Fee Typical Cost Description

-Account Setup Fees £100 – £500 Initial setup and integration of your inventory system.
+Account Setup Fees £100 – £500 Initial setup and integration of your account.

-Minimum Monthly Fees £50 – £200 Monthly minimum charge to ensure provider cost coverage.
+Minimum Monthly Fees £50 – £200 Monthly minimum charge (if your activity falls below a certain level).

-Long-Term Storage Fees £2 – £10 per pallet Additional charge for items stored longer than 6 months.
+Long-Term Storage Fees £2 – £10 per pallet Surcharge for items stored long-term (beyond a set timeframe).

-Expedited Handling Fees £5 – £20 per order Charges for rush processing or special handling.
+Expedited Handling Fees £5 – £20 per order Charges for prioritised processing or special handling of orders.

 How to Choose the Right 3PL Provider

-• Cost Transparency: Make sure all fees are clearly outlined with no hidden charges.
-Request a detailed breakdown of costs and ask about any potential additional fees.
+• Cost Transparency – Make sure all fees are clearly outlined.
+A reputable 3PL will provide a detailed breakdown of costs and be upfront about any potential extra fees (so you can avoid surprises later).

 Questions to Ask Potential 3PL Providers: